 That does not mean that sentimental forms of visual address were absent.
 Perhaps Hooper’s photos were attractive for humanitarian purposes, regardless of his original motives in taking them, because he posed his subjects to evoke family relationships.
 We do not know whether the subjects in his photographs were related; but in some photos, starving individuals were grouped in ways that suggest the intimacy of family bonds.
 Compositionally, the figures evoke the conventions of a middle-class family portrait (see Twomey, Fig. 2.2).
 The father figure centers the group and watches over it from his higher vantage point on a stool; the mother figure appears on his right, the daughter figures to his left, with the elder one posed as though stroking or tending to a younger sister.
 The composition of the photo evokes both a patriarchal family structure and the affective bonds that undergird it.
-By Western standards, the family unit is under-dressed and in visible distress: the father’s gaunt upper body is a geometric play of light and shadow as he holds himself upright between staff and pole; the mother and child are supine; none has the energy to confront the camera’s lens with open eyes.
+By Western standards, the family unit is underdressed and in visible distress: the father’s gaunt upper body is a geometric play of light and shadow as he holds himself upright between staff and pole; the mother and child are lying; none has the energy to confront the camera’s lens with open eyes.
 The photo addressed its viewers in a dual manner: through the contemporary conventions of ethnographic photography and of family portraiture.
 Viewers likely moved back and forth between both modes, attending to signs of the distant exotic as well as the intimacy of the familial.
 The latter would have been the more powerful and familiar narrative: one middle-class viewers could identify with, the one they would find emotionally affecting.

-After all, by the last decades of the nineteenth century, middle class families in Britain, Europe, the United States, and beyond were increasingly having their own likenesses fixed by professional photographers in order to frame and display them in their homes.
+After all, by the last decades of the nineteenth century, middle-class families in Britain, Europe, the United States, and beyond were increasingly having their own likenesses fixed by professional photographers in order to frame and display them in their homes.
 Photographic portraits signaled and celebrated the family: its additions by birth and marriage, its subtractions by illness, accident, and death.
 In the Victorian era, photos were paired with embroidery or a snippet of hair to memorialize a departed love one.
-More than mere images, such photos had “brute” physicality, a “comforting solidity” that served the grieving as visual and tactile talisman.
-Even those of limited means found themselves summoning a new breed of photographer, on call 24 hours a day, to capture the final breath, or newly expired body, of an ailing child in order to claim a visible treasured remembrance of their loved one – often posed life-like with surviving siblings – before consigning her to the grave.
+More than mere images, such photos had “brute” physicality, a “comforting solidity” that served the grieving as visual and tactile talismans.
+Even those of limited means found themselves summoning a new breed of photographer, on call twenty-four hours a day, to capture the final breath, or newly expired body, of an ailing child in order to claim a visible treasured remembrance of their loved one – often posed lifelike with surviving siblings – before consigning her to the grave.
 Hooper’s photo, and others like it, should be read in relation to these popular photographic practices that had already emerged by the 1850s; it likely resonated with Western viewers because of them.
 Hooper’s photo situated starving Indians as a family unit, yet suggested its imminent demise.

 The social and familial framing of children extended beyond photographic depictions of famine in India.
-By the turn of the 20th century, in fact, family tropes increasingly animated the emotional address of humanitarian photographs involving children.
-Western viewers, drawing on both sentimentalized notions of parent-child bonds, as well as photographic practices that help to construct and express these, likely read such photos in terms of “love” and “loss,” in large measure because they were encouraged to.
+By the turn of the twentieth century, in fact, family tropes increasingly animated the emotional address of humanitarian photographs involving children.
+Western viewers, drawing on both sentimentalized notions of parent-child bonds as well as photographic practices that help to construct and express these, likely read such photos in terms of “love” and “loss,” in large measure because they were encouraged to.
 Two examples will have to suffice.